 The Other Fellas

 When it came to deciding on the films for this year’s epic watchlong (with cocktails and costume changes!), which takes place on Sunday 25th May, we could have gone with the obvious choice: a marathon of Connery’s films.
-And while we will get around to doing that eventually, we thought of something more fitting for this year’s chosen charity.
+And while we will get around to doing that in 2026, we thought of something more fitting for this year’s chosen charity.

 2025’s charity